An original fiction by Wax.

 - Psychic Powers: She uses them to track Ryoku and Yuuzou, teach the former about magic, and when she recovers she uses them for battle.

-- Purple Is Powerful: Her eyes.
+- Purple Is Powerful: Her eyes are purple.

 - Squishy Wizard